marciot/dome-experiments/README.md

 THREE.js Dome Experiments
 =========================

-This repository contains experiments in building THREE.js content for [DomeLab].
+This repository code for building THREE.js content for dome theaters and virtual reality.
+This project is an outgrowth of my participation in [DomeLab].

 Click this [link](http://marciot.com/dome-experiments) for online demonstrations.

 ## How to see the demos:

-Dome projection can be done by using [CefWithSyphon] and [Blendy Dome VJ].
-If you do not have these, you can also see the demos on your PC or smartphone.
+Projection on a dome theater can be done by using [CefWithSyphon] and [Blendy Dome VJ].
+You can also see the demos on your PC or smartphone in virtual reality.

-## Supported VR Headsets:
+## Viewing the demos in virtual reality:

-The two WebVR renderers should work on all major headsets, including Cardboard.
+The WebVRRenderer and WebVRDomeRenderer should work on all major headsets, including Cardboard, or can be used on any smartphone or PC without a headset.

 __GearVR:__ You must download the [Samsung Internet Browser for Gear VR] from the _Oculus Store_ Android app.
-You must then visit this demo page while in VR mode.
+You must then visit the demo page while in VR.

-__Oculus Rift and HTC Vive:__ Rift and Vive users must visit this page using an experimental [WebVR] version of [Chrome] or [Firefox].
+__Oculus Rift and HTC Vive:__ Rift and Vive users must visit the demo page using an experimental [WebVR] version of [Chrome] or [Firefox].

 ## Resources: